jeffreyza/PIVX-Doc-Website-Content/05. masternodes_governance/article.en.md

 ## How Do I Start

 You first need to decide if you want to self-host your masternode software or outsource it.
-If you want to outsource it, you can go to the provider, such as Allnodes, and follow their directions to start the software and start the masternode.
+If you want to outsource it, you can go to the provider, such as [Allnodes](https://www.allnodes.com), and follow their directions to start the software and start the masternode.

 If you are self-hosting, you will need to acquire a VPS and download and run the software.
-Detailed instructions are given online--for example, detailed instructions on setting up a Digital Ocean VPS and configuring it using the SPMT software with Ledger Live can is given at [Running a Masternode on Digital Ocean](/masternodes-and-governance/masternode-digital-ocean).
+You can follow general instructions for using the PIVX Core wallet for masternodes given in [General Masternodes](/masternodes-and-governance/masternodes) or detailed instructions on setting up a Digital Ocean VPS and configuring it using the SPMT software with Ledger Live given in [Running a Masternode on Digital Ocean](/masternodes-and-governance/masternode-digital-ocean).

 ## Troubleshooting Masternode Issues